two-hundred/celerity-docs/plugin-framework/docs/plugin-system.md

 The priority of plugin discovery is based on the order of the directories in the `CELERITY_DEPLOY_ENGINE_PLUGIN_PATH` environment variable.
 The Deploy Engine will search for plugins in the directories in the order they are listed in the environment variable from left to right.

+## Plugin IDs

+There are two formats for plugin IDs:
+- `{hostname/}?{namespace}/{plugin}` - This format is used for plugins that are hosted on a custom registry.
+- `{namespace}/{plugin}` - This format is used for plugins that are hosted in the Celerity Framework registry.

+An example for the former format would be `registry.customhost.com/celerity/azure`.

+An example for the latter format would be `celerity/aws`.

+Plugin IDs are globally unique and are used to identify a plugin regardless of type, a transformer plugin and a provider plugin must **_not_** have the same ID.

 ## Plugin Lifecycle

 The Deploy Engine will execute each discovered plugin and waits for each plugin to register itself with the plugin service by a pre-determined deadline before continuing, it will store the process ID and plugin ID (Based on the path) in memory to manage the lifecycle of the plugin.